10 Wonderful Walks (And Coffee Stops) Around Ireland - The Gloss Magazine

-River Liffey Quays, Co Dublin
+River Liffey Quays, Dublin 2

-St Anne’s Park, Raheny, Clontarf, Co Dublin
+St Anne’s Park, Raheny, Clontarf, Dublin 3

 Olive’s Tea Room, The Red Stables

 This tea room is a perfect stop-off after a crisp walk around St. Anne’s Park.
-Depending on the weather, sit in the courtyard or enjoy a coffee and pastry inside the café.
+Depending on the weather, sit in the courtyard or enjoy a coffee and pastry in the café.
 Also available are freshly made focaccia sandwiches, scones, pancakes with berry compote and brunch. @olivesroomtearoom

 Cruagh Wood, Co Dublin

-Timbertrove Country Store and Café, Co Dublin
+Timbertrove Country Store and Café, Dublin 16

-Stop by Timbertrove Country Store and Café either on the way to Cruagh for a takeaway coffee or head there after your jaunt for a festive sandwich (they do a great Christmas sandwich) and a perch in one of their outdoor seating sheds. @timbertrovecafe
+Stop by Timbertrove in Rathfarnham either on the way to Cruagh for a takeaway coffee or head there after your jaunt for a festive sandwich and a perch in one of their outdoor seating sheds. @timbertrovecafe

-Bull Island, Clontarf, Co Dublin
+Bull Island, Co Dublin

 A second Happy Out takes residency at the end of the Bull Wall in a shipping container.
 The ideal location at the end of a blustery walk by the sea in Clontarf.